ROAS (Return on Ad Spend)

 What is ROAS (return on ad spend)?

 ROAS, or Return on Ad Spend, is a marketing metric that shows how much revenue a business earns for every dollar spent on advertising.
-It helps measure the effectiveness of ad campaigns by comparing the amount spent on ads to the revenue they generate.
+It is one of the primary KPIs used to evaluate paid ad campaigns, especially in direct-to-consumer (DTC) advertising, search ads, and social ads on platforms like Meta, Google, and TikTok.

 Calculating return on ad spend (ROAS)